 First of all, if a depiction is upsetting to you, you have every right to be upset.
 Just as importantly, no one in the workshop bears any unique burden to educate their classmates.
 You may not want to say anything at all, and that's OK - you may even decide to abstain from finishing the story or commenting on it.
+If a story has affected you so deeply that you couldn't finish it, please just say that.
+Say why if you can - or stop there if you judge that to be better in this situation.
 Or you may decide to share your concerns privately, with someone not the author.
 For example, you may want to give the instructor and workshop staff a private heads-up, to alert them to a cultural issue in that day's text, even if you preface it with, "I'm not going to say anything in the group, but."
 You may have spotted a great discussion opportunity they would have missed otherwise.

 If you want a specific action taken, it's best to work with the staff and instructor to address an issue before class.
 At any time, a staff member can intervene and talk with an author, or even - in a more extreme situation - suggest that a story receive private feedback rather than being brought to the table.
-While your classmates are there to support you, be careful about building alliances "against" an author and/or creating a mob mentality around a piece.
+While your classmates are there to support you, be careful about building alliances "against" an author and/or creating a mob mentality around a piece.3

 You also have every right to voice the issue yourself, in group discussion and/or notes to the author.
 In phrasing your response, please keep in mind what we said before: We're all learning together, and making mistakes together, as part of a supportive community.
 Assume the authors are people of good will who want to get it right, and respond in kind.
 Point out an example or two in the text, explain what the issues are, suggest some good models, and offer to talk over some possible avenues of exploration later.
+Remember that you are critiquing the story and not the author.